Amine Kamoun

-Amine Kamoun (born 16 September 1982) is a Tunisian footballer who currently plays centre-back for the club CS M'saken.
+Amine Kamoun (born 16 September 1982) is a Tunisian footballer who plays centre-back.

 Career

 Indonesia

 On his Bintang Medan debut in 2011, Kamoun asked coach Michael Feichtenbeiner to allow him to be the free-kick taker.
 At first, Feichtenbeiner express dubiety on the Tunisian's free-kick ability but allowed him to take the shot, scoring the team's only goal in a narrow 1–0 win over Atjeh United.

 Despite being seen as Bintang Medan's most consistent defender, he was also known for his susceptibility to injuries and the club sought to find a replacement for him by June 2011.

 Received a hamstring injury when his club hosted Jakarta FC 1928 in the Liga Primer Indonesia.

 Tunisia

 Under duress from angry fans after a 1–1 stalemate with Grombalia Sports, Kamoun announced his early retirement from football in 2013 but returned shortly.